 The aqueous two phase system (ATPS) is a liquid-liquid fractionation technique that works by taking advantage of the aqueous phase incompatibility of two polymer molecules.
 ATPS can separate particles because different kinds of particles can be efficiently partitioned to different phases in a short time.
 Generally, an PEG/DEX aqueous two-phase system used to isolate exosomes.
 Dissolve polyethylene glycol and dextran in the sample and centrifugate it.
 The mixed solution is phase-separated after centrifugation.
 The top phase is PEG rich solution and the bottom phase is composed of dextran rich solution.
 And exosomes are isolated into the bottom phase.
 In the TEM image, there is no morphology and size difference between the exosomes isolated using ATPS and those obtained using ultracentrifugation, and all have intact lipid membranes.
 And there is a minor shifting effect due to the dextran viscosity interfering in the analysis of RNA contents extracted from exosomes isolated using ATPS and using ultra-centrifugation through a bio-analyzer.
 ATPS is a simple, selective and low cost promising separation technology.
 However, insufficient understanding of partition behavior is a major obstacle to the widespread application of ATPS at the industrial level for the purification of bio-molecules.

 Exosome Isolation Methods

-Table 1: Comparision of five exosome isolation methods
+Table 1: Comparision of the exosome isolation methods

 Of course, all these isolation methods are often used not alone but two or more together.
 In practical applications, the combination of several methods can give full play to the advantages of each method while avoiding the disadvantages.